CRaC/docs/debugging.md

 ## Further debugging of restore

-By default CRIU is configured during restore to write its log into standard output with errors-only verbosity level (1).
-[PR #63](https://github.com/openjdk/crac/pull/63) enables extra debugging through modifying the verbosity and output - you can use VM option `-XX:CREngine=criuengine,verbosity=4,log-file=/path/to/log.txt` to create debug-level (4) output by passing those options to CRIU.
+During restore CRIU writes its log into standard output with errors-only verbosity level (1).
+Debug-level (4) output can be enabled using VM option `-XX:CREngine=criuengine,--verbosity=4,--log-file=/path/to/log.txt` by passing these options to CRIU.